orbeon/orbeon-forms-doc/xforms/events-standard.md

     xxf:show-progress="false"/>
 ```

-The `xxf:progress-message` attribute allows specifying a custom progress message when `xxf:show-progress` is `true`.
+[UP TO 4.10] The `xxf:progress-message` attribute allows specifying a custom progress message when `xxf:show-progress` is `true`.
 By default, the standard progres message is used.
+[SINCE 2016.1] Orbeon Forms switched to using a [slim loading bar](http://blog.orbeon.com/2016/04/how-do-you-tell-users-something-is.html) instead of a loading indicator message, and as a result specifying a "progress message" does not make sense anymore.
+The `xxf:progress-message` attribute is deprecated: specifying it has no effect, and might be considered as an error in future versions.

 ```xml
 <xf:dispatch